-7.3 Fully Cooperative ITS
+B. Fully Cooperative ITS

 One of the ITS aims is to automate the interactions among the infrastructure and vehicles to accomplish cooperative work.
-Cooperative ITS [245] covers a wide range of applications, relying on the perception, prediction, and management discussed in this work.
+Cooperative ITS [244] covers a wide range of applications, relying on the perception, prediction, and management discussed in this work.
 Among all the cooperative applications, cooperative driving is probably the most interesting and challenging one.
-The idea of cooperative vehicles, jointly with the wireless communication advancements in ITS, highlights the value of interconnected devices and data sharing in vehicular networks [246].
-Shared data can provide a glimpse into the future of each other, which includes the partially observed environment, vehicle trajectories, and vehicle planned maneuvers.
-Based on the shared data, an automated driving vehicle can predict the behavior of other traffic participants and to optimize its own decisions on maneuvers.
+The idea of cooperative vehicles, jointly with the wireless communication advancements in ITS, highlights the value of interconnected devices and data sharing in vehicular networks [245].

-However, the existing studies are still insufficient to deploy real cooperation due to the shortages of techniques.
-For example, despite being in current standardization process by ETSI, collective data exchange services, like the Collective Perception Services (CPS), still, leverage the discussion concerning which message exchange methodology or algorithm should be implemented to improve the service performance [247].
-Also, the dependability requirement between vehicles in C-ITS raises security concerns, creating a leading field of research that attempts to balance the reliability gains from applied security techniques with the loss of scalability caused by those [248].
+The existing studies are still insufficient to deploy real cooperation due to the shortages of techniques.
+For example, despite being in current standardization process by ETSI, collective data exchange services, like the Collective Perception Services (CPS), still, leverage the discussion concerning which message exchange methodology or algorithm should be implemented to improve the service performance [246].
+Also, the dependability requirement between vehicles in C-ITS raises security concerns, creating a leading field of research that attempts to balance the reliability gains from applied security techniques with the loss of scalability caused by those [247].
+However, traditional ML techniques are centralized, which requires big data as the basis of learning.
+Fully cooperative ITS with ML meets some trouble in data sharing and at the same time offers privacy protection.
+Federated learning [248], an ML technique, finds a way out of this dilemma, that trains a model in decentralized edge devices with local data and without exchanging.
 Therefore, designing a cooperative ITS that accounts for flexibility, efficiency, security [249], trust [250] and scalability is a promising trend.

-7.4 Social Transportation
+C. Social Transportation